AckerlyXu/heima/articles/active-directory/active-directory-create-users.md

    - **New user in your organization** - adds a new user account in your directory.
    - **User with an existing Microsoft account** - adds an existing Microsoft consumer account to your directory (for example, an Outlook account)
 5. Depending on **Type of user**, enter a user name (for new user) or an email address (for a user with a Microsoft account).
 6. On the user **Profile** page, provide a first and last name, a user-friendly name, and a user role from the **Roles** list.
-For more information about user and administrator roles, see [Assigning administrator roles in Azure AD](/documentation/articles/active-directory-assign-admin-roles/).
+For more information about user and administrator roles, see [Assigning administrator roles in Azure AD](./active-directory-assign-admin-roles.md).
 Specify whether to **Enable Multi-Factor Authentication** for the user.
 7. On the **Get temporary password** page, select **Create**.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > If your organization uses more than one domain, you should know about the following issues when you add a user account:
 >
 > * TO add user accounts with the same user principal name (UPN) across domains, **first** add, for example, geoffgrisso@contoso.partner.onmschina.cn, **followed by** geoffgrisso@contoso.com.